Trodelvy® (sacituzumab govitecan-hziy)

 PRIMED Study in mTNBC and HR+/HER2- mBC

-PRIMED is an open-label, single-arm, phase 2 study evaluating the impact of 1) primary prophylactic G-CSF as management of neutropenia and 2) primary prophylactic loperamide as management of diarrhea in 50 patients with unresectable locally advanced mTNBC (n=32) or HR+/HER2- mBC (n=18).
-Patients received primary prophylactic loperamide (2 mg twice-daily or 4 mg once-daily on Days 2, 3, 4, 9, 10, and 11).
-Patient baseline characteristics and prior treatments are summarized in Table 6.
+PRIMED is an ongoing, open-label, single-arm, phase 2 study evaluating the impact of primary prophylactic G-CSF and loperamide as management of neutropenia and diarrhea, respectively, in 50 patients with unresectable, locally advanced mTNBC (n=32) or HR+/HER2- mBC (n=18) who were treated with SG.
+Patients received primary prophylactic loperamide (2 mg twice daily or 4 mg once daily on Days 2, 3, 4, 9, 10, and 11) during the first two SG cycles; additional loperamide could be given thereafter at the healthcare provider’s discretion.
+The primary endpoint was the incidence of either Grade ≥3 neutropenia or Grade ≥2 diarrhea during the first two SG cycles.
+Patient baseline characteristics and prior treatments are summarized in Table 10.

 Age, median (range), y | 51 (31–74) | 53.5 (37–72) | 52 (31–74) | ||